WHAT A HARDWARE PROTOTYPE ACTUALLY COSTS IN 2026

 |---|---|---|

-| Feasibility study / proof-of-concept | $1,500–10,000 | An engineer's answer to "can this be built, and what will it take" — concept CAD, parts cost, roadmap |
+| Feasibility study / proof of concept | $1,500 to $10,000 | An engineer's answer to "can this be built, and what will it take": concept CAD, parts cost, roadmap |

-| "Looks-like" model | $500–5,000 | A 3D-printed or CNC model of the shape.
+| "Looks-like" model | $500 to $5,000 | A 3D-printed or CNC model of the shape.
 No electronics.
 Good for pitching, useless for testing function |

-| "Works-like" electronic prototype | $8,000–50,000 | Custom circuit board, firmware, sensors — the function proven, in a rough enclosure |
+| "Works-like" electronic prototype | $8,000 to $50,000 | Custom circuit board, firmware, sensors.
+The function proven, in a rough enclosure |

-| Full MVP (works-like + looks-like) | $25,000–150,000 | An assembled, tested unit that works and looks like a product |
+| Full MVP (works-like + looks-like) | $25,000 to $150,000 | An assembled, tested unit that works and looks like a product |

-| Production-ready program | $50,000–300,000+ | Design revised for manufacturing, factory sourcing, tooling, first articles off the line |
+| Production-ready program | $50,000 to $300,000+ | Design revised for manufacturing, factory sourcing, tooling, first articles off the line |

 Why quotes differ by 10× for the same idea

-What actually drives the cost
+What drives the cost

-- Iterations.
+Iterations.
 The first prototype is never right.
-Budget for two or three loops; distrust anyone who budgets for one.
+Budget for two or three loops.
+Distrust anyone who budgets for one.

 The three ways people overpay